- Is preference given to Michigan students?

 - How is the curriculum structured?

 The WMed curriculum is a systems-based, integrated curriculum.
-The curriculum map shows the courses of Foundations of Medicine, the first two years, and the clerkships of Clinical Applications, the second two years.
+The curriculum map shows the courses of Foundations of Medicine and the clerkships of Clinical Applications.
 The basic sciences and clinical sciences are integrated throughout the four years.
 We use a variety of instructional methods, including team-based learning, small- and large-group sessions, lectures, and early clinical experiences.
 Simulation-based learning is used extensively throughout the four-year curriculum.
 Learn more about the curriculum for the medical degree.

 - Do students have the option of studying internationally?